 Instalment options available

 The number of instalments available to you will change depending on the month you opt into the scheme.
-There are a maximum of 11 instalments available from March, however, if you join in April this goes down to 10, from May its 9 instalments and if you join the scheme in June it's 8 instalments.
+There are a maximum of 10 instalments available from April as follows:

 What should you do to prepare?